drakkan/sftpgo/docs/data-retention-hook.md

 This hook runs after a data retention check completes if you specify `Hook` between notifications methods when you start the check.

 The `data_retention_hook` can be defined as the absolute path of your program or an HTTP URL.
+If you're using a program you may set arguments using the `data_retention_hook_args` key.

 If the hook defines an external program it can read the following environment variable: